ParijatPal/FSD-2/README.md

 - Learnt about SPA and MPA arch.
 -learnt how the FA server works
 -learnt how the interlink of components are working.

+Exp2:
+Name : PARIJAT PAL
+23BCC70037
+Learning:
+-Learnt how to build Button
+-Learnt how to build TextField
+-Learnt how to build Select
+-Learnt how to build Rating
+-Learnt how to build checkbox